MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/responding-to-a-compromised-email-account.md

 - An unusual signature was recently added, such as a fake banking signature or a prescription drug signature.

 If a user reports any of the above symptoms, you should perform further investigation.
-The Microsoft 365 Security & Compliance Center and the Azure Portal offer tools to help you investigate the activity of a user account that you suspect may be compromised.
+The [Microsoft 365 security center](https://security.microsoft.com) and the Azure Portal offer tools to help you investigate the activity of a user account that you suspect may be compromised.

-- **Unified Audit Logs in the Security & Compliance Center**: Review all the activities for the suspected account by filtering the results for the date range spanning from immediately before the suspicious activity occurred to the current date.
+- **Unified Audit Logs in the Microsoft 365 security center**: Review all the activities for the suspected account by filtering the results for the date range spanning from immediately before the suspicious activity occurred to the current date.
 Do not filter on the activities during the search.

 - **Admin Audit logs in the EAC**: In Exchange Online, you can use the Exchange admin center (EAC) to search for and view entries in the administrator audit log.
 The administrator audit log records specific actions, based on Exchange Online PowerShell cmdlets, performed by administrators and users who have been assigned administrative privileges.
 Entries in the administrator audit log provide you with information about what cmdlet was run, which parameters were used, who ran the cmdlet, and what objects were affected.